amit-j/SET_Project/readme.md

+# Search Engine made for any sized text based corpus

+## Overview
+  This project was made as a part of the search engines course (CECS 529) at CSU Long Beach.
+We have expanded on the features of the engine with each milestone releases.
+The per release changes and features added can be found in the corresponding readme files of the project.

+## Features

+### Any size corpus

+### Searching using K-Grams

+### Search by a complete phrase

+### Boolean Searches

+### Ranked Search results

+### B+ Trees Vocabulary for faster searching

+### Different Types of Indexes

+### Different scoring techniques

 ***************************************************** MILESTONE 2 CHANGE LOG ******************************************************

 Index : Index now has two different methods, GetPositionalPosting and GetPostings to avoid needlessly getting positions on ranked and And/Or queries.